hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Kinda.
 It started when I wanted to analyse the GnuCOBOL FAQ text as REBOL blocks.
 That didn't work.
 Let's say I want to analyse some programming language sources, like COBOL and count how many SECTIONs there are.
 Or in the same analysis session, load some Pascal and look for integers in the source.
 Or load a weather report scrape, which happens to include some preamble text for copyrights or what not.
 These are not final result experiments, but the exploration phase.
 Currently, it's 100% or 0%.
 What if the task at hand only needs about 95% accuracy to glean relevant factoids from and some slop is not a show stopper.
 Currently the show stops.
 This post is not LOADable, because I use commas.
 But the 20 tokens of junk don't need to stop the load of the other 200 tokens.
 If this is making any sense.
 Given a `page: read url`.
 Who cares if said the url data has a comma or two, or a long string of garbage equal signs,  I still want to LOAD it, and experiment with UNIQUE, as a set.   :-)

 [17:43:54](#tuLg0-lfm1Wv46ngnuFoSTjfq8i9Zecg9G1kq1pixvM) <hiiamboris (NOT THIS ONE)>:
 Good.
-Then you'll succeed Ì†ΩÌ∏â
+Then you'll succeed üòâ

 [17:46:51](#-OWfkYYLdgR9mX3K26nKnjZKXkKt2OB2Y6b1J3KXhPg) <btiffin (Brian Tiffin)>:
 * Kinda.
 It started when I wanted to analyse the GnuCOBOL FAQ text as REBOL blocks.
 That didn't work.
 Let's say I want to analyse some programming language sources, like COBOL and count how many SECTIONs there are.
 Or in the same analysis session, load some Pascal and look for integers in the source.
 Or load a weather report scrape, which happens to include some preamble text for copyrights or what not.
 These are not final result experiments, but the exploration phase.
 Currently, it's 100% or 0%.
 What if the task at hand only needs about 95% accuracy to glean relevant factoids from and some slop is not a show stopper.
 Currently the show stops.
 This post is not LOADable, because I use commas.
 But the 20 tokens of junk don't need to stop the load of the other 200 tokens.
 If this is making any sense.
 Given a `page: read url`.
 Who cares if the url data has a comma or two, or a long string of garbage equal signs,  I still want to LOAD it, and experiment with UNIQUE, as a set.   :-)